zowe/zac/process/structure.md

 ## Sub-projects

 Sub-projects are expected to build thier own governance structure with community roles aligning with the [role Definitions within sub-projects](roles.md).
-The ZLC manages the lifecycle of a sub-project using a [defined process](stages.md).
+The ZAC manages the lifecycle of a sub-project using a [defined process](stages.md).